rockthejvm/rockthejvm-site/src/content/articles/cats-effect-3-racing-ios.md

 Once we can evaluate IOs on another thread, the immediate next question is how we can manage their lifecycle:

-- how we can start them, wait for them and inspect their results (did that in the previous article)
+- How we can start them, wait for them and inspect their results (did that in the previous article)
-- how we can trigger many at the same time and determine the relationship between them (this article)
+- How we can trigger many at the same time and determine the relationship between them (this article)
-- how we can coordinate between many IOs running concurrently (some future, harder article)
+- How we can coordinate between many IOs running concurrently (some future, harder article)

 In this article, we'll focus on a part of the second bullet - racing.